-This article is about the 1914 Star and will explain how a soldier qualified for the medal, provide a description of the medal and help you to find its records.
+This article is about the 1914 Star and will explain how a soldier qualified for the medal and help you to find its records.
 The 1914 Star is often referred to as the Mons Star.
-I have written articles about the other British campaign medals of the First World War which can be viewed by clicking the links below:
+I have written articles about the other British campaign medals of the First World War as well as a variety of guides to help you research soldiers:

 In November 1917, Army Order 350 announced the award of a 1914 Star, given for service in France and Belgium between 5 August and 22 November 1914.
 The award criteria was as follows:

 Provided the claims are approved by the Army Council, the Star will be granted to all officers, non-commissioned officers and men of the British and Indian Forces, including civilian nursing sisters, nurses and other employed with military hospitals, who actually served in France or Belgium, on the establishment of a unit of the British Expeditionary Forces, between the 5th August 1914, and midnight of the 22/23rd November 1914.